GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 ### Explore your project in GCP

-In another browser tab, navigate to the GCP GKE Dashboard URL, which takes you to the Kubernetes Engine ([documentation](https://cloud.google.com/kubernetes-engine/docs/)) **Workloads** page for the project created by the installer.
+In another browser tab, navigate to the GCP GKE Dashboard URL, which takes you to the [Kubernetes Engine **Workloads** page](https://console.cloud.google.com/kubernetes/workload) for the project created by the installer ([documentation](https://cloud.google.com/kubernetes-engine/docs/)).

 ### Shop like a hipster!

 In a new browser tab, navigate to the Hipster Shop URL, where you can "purchase" everything you need for your hipster lifestyle using a mock credit card number.

-## Run the load generator
+### Run the load generator

 Cloud Ops Sandbox comes with [Locust load generator](https://locust.io/), to simulate users traffic.